TomuIsaac/megashop/readme.md

 1. `php artisan serve` or use Laravel Valet or Laravel Homestead
 1. Visit `localhost:8000` in your browser
 1. Visit `/admin` if you want to access the Voyager admin backend.
 Admin User/Password: `admin@admin.com/password`.
 Admin Web User/Password: `adminweb@adminweb.com/password`

-## Starting from a particular point

-If you would like to follow along from a particular point, follow these instructions.
-I'm going to be starting from my starting point in the first video of the series.
-You can choose any point by replacing the hash with [any particular commit](https://github.com/drehimself/laravel-ecommerce-example/commits/master).

-1. Clone the repo and `cd` into it
-1. `git checkout f4f651a8a35ebb2ff38ba15771fd65c93051f942`
-1. Follow the rest of the steps above.
-Instead of `php artisan ecommerce:install`, migrate and seed the normal way with `php artisan migrate --seed`